How To Make Stuffed Peppers

-Preheat the oven and prepare the baking dish.
-Arrange a rack in the middle of the oven and heat to 375°F. Pour just enough water (about 1 cup) to cover the bottom of a 9x13-inch baking dish; set aside.
+Heat the oven and prepare the baking dish.
+Arrange a rack in the middle of the oven and heat to 375°F. Meanwhile, prepare the peppers and filling.

-Make the filling.
-Heat the oil in a large saucepan over medium heat until shimmering.
+Cook the filling.
+Heat the oil in a large frying pan over medium heat until shimmering.
 Add the onion, season with salt, and cook, stirring occasionally, until softened, about 8 minutes.
-Add the garlic and cook until fragrant, about 1 minute more.
-Add the ground beef, diced pepper tops, and 1 teaspoon salt and cook on medium-high heat, breaking the meat up with a spatula as it cooks, until cooked through, about 8 minutes.
+Add the Italian seasoning and garlic and cook until fragrant, about 1 minute more.
+Add the ground beef, diced pepper tops, and 1 teaspoon salt and cook on medium-high heat, breaking the meat up with a spatula as it cooks, until cooked through, about 6 minutes.
 Remove from the heat and stir in the rice and drained tomatoes.
 Taste and season with salt and pepper as needed.

-Fill the peppers.
+Stuff the peppers.
 Evenly divide the mixture among the peppers (use a canning funnel if you have one).
 Sprinkle the cheese over the peppers.
 Carefully pour 1 cup of water between the peppers into the baking dish.

 Make ahead: The peppers can be stuffed and refrigerated up to 1 day ahead.
 Add 10 minutes baking time.